 Who should buy the Microsoft Surface Pro 7?

 This is probably the best laptop for a home business with tablet capabilities, but it doesn’t come cheap.

 If you have the budget and love the idea of a tablet option, it’s a great choice.
 But for essentially the same price, you could grab the sleek and powerful Macbook Air.

 (Other options: Best Buy)

 Wrap Up on the Best Budget Work-From-Home Laptops

 As you can see, no matter what your budget, you’ve got options.

-Quality WFH laptops range from a couple hundred dollars up to a grand.
+Quality WFH laptops range from a couple hundred dollars up to well over a grand.
 But in almost all cases, you get what you pay for.